wbamberg/persona-mdn/csrf-problems.md

 ## Protection against CSRF: CSRF tokens derived from session IDs ##

-A common protection against normal CSRF attacks is for websites to derive a token from the browser's session ID, and embed it in the pages they serve: then POST requests from the pages have to include the token, which is checked on the server.
+A common protection against normal CSRF attacks is for websites to derive a token from the browser's session ID, and embed it in the pages they serve: then POST requests have to include the token, which is checked on the server.
 This means POST request can't be made from other domains, because they can't get access to the token used to authenticate them.

 With CSRF **login** attacks, of course, the user isn't logged into the site already, so the website sets up an initial session as soon as the user visits the page.
 This is used to generate the CSRF token until the user logs in.
 Once the user logs in, a new session ID is generated, and the CSRF regenerated accordingly.

 ## The problem with Persona ##

 The problem with Persona arises when the user is not yet logged in, and has loaded pages from the RP's site in two separate tabs, A and B. The pages contain the same CSRF token, derived from the initial session ID.
-Then the user logs in from tab A, the website generates a new session ID, and thus a new CSRF token.
+Then the user logs in from tab A, and the website generates a new session ID, and thus a new CSRF token.
 But tab B still has the old page loaded, containing the old, now invalid, token.

 Under normal circumstances this would not usually matter: as soon tab B reloads the page, or the user navigates to a new page, then the embedded CSRF token is updated.
 But when Persona has generated an assertion in response to a call to `navigator.id.request()`, Persona calls `onlogin` for every tab which has that website loaded, not just the single tab that requested the assertion.
 As soon as tab B's `onlogin` handler is called, it attempts to POST the assertion to the server using the old CSRF token - and the server raises a CSRF error.